Affordable Summer Camps for Long Island Kids

 Discovery Science Camp — Rockville Centre

-Register before April 1 to get a special summer discount, or sign up for five-day sessions at affordable rates.
-You’re lab coat-sporting little one will love engineering projects like building boats, constructing cookers, and making roller coasters.
+Register before April 1 to get a special summer discount.
+Affordable one or two-week sessions are available for little scientists ages five through twelve.
+While days run from 9AM until 4PM, you can extend your child's stay until 5PM.
+Your lab coat-sporting little one will love engineering projects like building boats, constructing cookers, and making roller coasters.
 The program also includes chemistry, physics, and botany explorations, as well as wading in streams to learn about living systems.
 Longer two-weeks sessions are also available.

 New Hyde Park PAL — New Hyde Park

-Half-day sessions are offered in the mornings or afternoons, and seven weeks in 2019 total about $550 in price.
-Full-days are available.
+Half-day sessions are offered in the mornings or afternoons, and seven weeks total about $560 in price.
+Full-days are available, as are late pickup and early drop-off options.
 An air-conditioned gym offers opportunities for sports, games, and arts and crafts.
 Field trips are taken to places like bowling destinations, Q-Zar game center, and Chuck E. Cheese.
 Evening sessions are available for seventh through ninth-graders from 5pm to 8:30pm, and cost about $175.

 Summer Rec — Franklin Square, Mineola